munckymagik/x86-assembly-tutorial/README.md

 #### 1) Don't count the program path

-Update the example code to deduct 1 from the count in `argc`, so we only see the number actual arguments we passed on the command line.
+Update the example code to deduct 1 from the count in `argc`, so we only see the number of actual arguments we passed on the command line.

 The `subl` instruction will let you subtract a value from another held in memory.